Coinbase's latest argument in SEC case: Selling crypto is like trading baseball cards

 Where both judges agreed was that the crypto asset in their specific cases weren’t inherently securities.

-"It makes the SEC's job a lot more challenging," said Dan Stabile, a legal partner with law firm Winston & Strawn, which represents both Ripple Labs and Binance in other legal matters.
+"It makes the SEC's job a lot more challenging," said Daniel Stabile, a legal partner with law firm Winston & Strawn, which represents both Ripple Labs and Binance in other legal matters.
 But the recent court decisions also don't get Coinbase off the hook entirely, he added.

-“We do think we can win," Coinbase's Grewal said during the company's second-quarter earnings conference call on Thursday.
+“We do think we can win," Coinbase's Grewal said during the company's second quarter earnings conference call on Thursday.

 "We expect to win.
 But it's important to understand that our goal across not just the litigation but all of our efforts engaging with the SEC and engaging with the US government as a whole is to achieve regulatory clarity."